0xae/trender-apps/README.md

-# trender-apps
 > ### Internaut
 > Internaut is a portmanteau of the words Internet and astronaut and refers to a designer, operator, or technically capable user of the Internet.
 Wikipedia

+# trender-apps
 Fast, beautifull and interactive apps built for the [Trender Platform](https://github.com/0xae/trender).<br/>
-Trender apps are stuff you will spend hours exploring, customizing and analyzing.
+Trender apps are stuff you will spend hours exploring, customizing and analyzing.<br/>
-Built for the not so common hardcore internaut.
+This was built for the not so common hardcore internaut - you.

 ## Prologue